evanplaice/jquery-csv/README.md

 [node-usage.js](http://evanplaice.github.io/jquery-csv/examples/node-usage.js)

-### Client-Side Database Import

-Wait... what?
-Don't databases require a server-side API?
-Not if the data access layer implements a REST API that accepts JSON POST updates.

-When it comes to databases, CSV is still a favored format for data dumps because it's simple, lightweight, and platform agnostic.
-It's possible to expose a server-side SaaS service to handle the data conversion but that would involve more web requests, more bandwidth, more CPU time, and more unnecessary strain on the webserver.

-I hear web browsers are becoming more powerful, lets use those...

-It will require [jQuery-JSON]() to handle the data (de)serialization but the chain from a CSV file to an AJAX POST request is very simple.

-Open a .csv file Locally (HTML5 File API) -> jQuery-CSV -> jQuery.JSON -> jQuery.POST

-(planned HTML example needs to be added to the repository)

 ## Long-Term Development

 1.0 will be the first long-term stable release.
 The API will be locked until the next major release.
 New functionality-breaking and/or backwards incompatible changes will be introduced into the master branch.